TomasS666/browser-technologies-1920/README.md

 ![layout good](images/usable%20layer/inline-block.png)

+#### Navigating
+Also tabbing through content was an issue.
+But I found out it is a Safari and Firefox thing.
+The user needs to enable navigating with tab in the browser settings.
+Then it works.

 ## Devices
 ## Iphone 5
+On an older iPhone, it works like expected.
+Layout is a bit broken and some CSS is not applied.
+It's a very old version of Safari.
+But it works though.
+Only the preview of the shirt doesn't really work.
+But once you go to the end result it shows up again.
+Yes, could be better, but the user is still able to go through the steps.

 ## Huawei P20 Mate lite
+Om my Huawei it works like a charm.
+Nothing is really going on besides some alignment which I had to fix anyway, but did not due time.

 ## Can you control the site with keyboard-only?